nintexplatform/nwc-solution-starter/docs/build.md

 There are two ways you can configure and deploy your package:

-  - Support both SharePoint Online and SharePoint on-premesis
+  - Support both SharePoint Online and SharePoint on-premises
   - Support SharePoint Online only.

 If you want to support both SharePoint Online and SharePoint on-premesis: